 We advise servicers and special servicers for RMBS transactions in relation to general servicing and consumer regulatory issues, transfers, asset management as well as loan assumptions and modifications, including REMIC and other tax implications.

-Our extensive experience spans the range of disciplines essential to residential mortgage securitization, including tax, corporate, securities, derivatives, real estate, ERISA, and Investment Company Act practices.
-In addition, our residential mortgage-backed securities practice is closely related to our market-leading Consumer Financial Services regulatory practice, which has deep penetration of the mortgage banking and servicing industry.
+Our experience spans the range of disciplines essential to residential mortgage securitization, including tax, corporate, securities, derivatives, real estate, ERISA, and Investment Company Act practices.
+We are also familiar with the issues that property assessed clean energy programs pose for securitization structures.